Roy DeMeo: Aftermath

-In 1984, a 78 count indictment was filed against 24 defendants including the surviving members of the DeMeo crew, capo Nino Gaggi, and Gambino crime family head Paul Castellano.
-The charges related to auto-theft, racketeering, and drug trafficking.
-Paul Castellano was indicted for ordering the murder of DeMeo, as well as a host of other crimes, but was killed in December 1985 while out on bail in the middle of the first trial.
-The murder was ordered by John Gotti, who thus became the new boss of the Gambino family.
-After the death of Castellano, Nino Gaggi became the lead defendant but he too soon died later of natural causes.
-In March 1986, six were found guilty, with Henry Borelli and other person found guilty of two counts of murder.
+In 1984, a 78-count indictment was filed against 24 defendants, including Castellano, Gaggi and the surviving members of the DeMeo crew.
+The charges related to car theft, racketeering and drug trafficking.
+Castellano was indicted for ordering DeMeo's murder, as well as a host of other crimes, but was killed in December 1985 while out on bail in the middle of the first trial.
+John Gotti, who ordered the hit, became the new boss of the Gambino family.
+Gaggi became the lead defendant after Castellano's death, but himself soon died later of natural causes.

+In March 1986, six members of the DeMeo crew were convicted, with Borelli and one other defendant found guilty of two counts of murder.
 They were found guilty of murdering two people who threatened to expose the car theft ring.
-In June 1989, nine additional members, including Anthony Senter and Joseph Testa, were found guilty.
-At sentencing, Senter and Testa were given life sentences for murder with an additional 20 years for racketeering.
-Prosecutor William Mack Jr. said "The Roy DeMeo Crew is the most violent crew ever prosecuted in federal court, as far as my knowledge" and saying DeMeo "engaged in wholesale slaughter".
+In June 1989, nine additional members, including Anthony Senter and Joseph Testa, were convicted.
+At sentencing, Senter and Testa were given life sentences for murder with an additional twenty years for racketeering.
+Prosecutor William Mack Jr. stated that "The Roy DeMeo Crew is the most violent crew ever prosecuted in federal court, as far as my knowledge", and that DeMeo "engaged in wholesale slaughter".

 The convictions were secured in large part by testimony of former members Frederick DiNome and Dominick Montiglio, as well as Vito Arena.
-Montiglio turned when he learned there was a contract on his life, and was placed in the witness protection program for 20 years for his testimony.
-Richard DiNome was killed in 1984.
-Frederick DiNome later died in what was ruled as a suicide.
-Vito Arena left New York in 1989 after serving 6 years of an 18-year sentence after his testimony.
+Montiglio turned when he learned that Gaggi, his uncle, had put a contract on his life, and was placed in the witness protection program for twenty years for his testimony.
+Richard DiNome was murdered in 1984.
+Frederick DiNome died in what was ruled as a suicide in 1989.
+Arena left New York City that same year after serving six years of an eighteen-year sentence after his testimony.
 He was killed in a 1991 robbery in Texas.
 The Gemini Lounge later became a storefront church.

 DeMeo is the subject of the 1992 book Murder Machine by Jerry Capeci and Gene Mustaine.
-Roy DeMeo's son Albert also wrote a book about his life growing up called For the Sins of My Father, published in 2002.
+DeMeo's son Albert also wrote a book about his life growing up called For the Sins of My Father, published in 2002.
 DeMeo is portrayed by Michael A. Miranda in the 2001 film Boss of Bosses.
 Ray Liotta plays DeMeo in the 2012 film adaptation of Anthony Bruno's book about Richard Kuklinski, The Iceman: The True Story of a Cold-Blooded Killer.
+Danny A. Abeckaser plays DeMeo in the 2023 film Inside Man.